NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 (i) Giving people control or command over their local water resources guarantees that mismanagement is decreased to a minimum level.

 (ii) The water stored in the ground does not evaporate, gives moisture for vegetation over a wide territory, and is protected from pollution by human and animal waste.
-Hence over-exploitation of these resources is reduced.
+Hence, over-exploitation of these resources is reduced.

 Question:27

 In a village in Karnataka, people started cultivating crops all around a lake which was always filled with water.
 They added fertilisers to their field in order to enhance the yield.
-Soon they discovered that the waterbody was completely covered with green floating plants and fishes started dying in large numbers.
+Soon, they discovered that the waterbody was completely covered with green floating plants, and fishes started dying in large numbers.

-Analyse the situation and give reasons for excessive growth of plants and death of fish in the lake.
+Analyse the situation and give reasons for the excessive growth of plants and death of fish in the lake.

 Answer:

 Fertilizers mainly contain phosphates and nitrates.
-Using these fertilizers around the lake, makes the water body enriched with these chemicals.
+Using these fertilizers around the lake makes the water body enriched with these chemicals.

 Question:28